artefactual-labs/a3m/README.md

 ### Usage

+You can install a3m via PyPI:

+    pip install a3m

-In most cases, it is preferably to run a3m via our [Docker image](https://github.com/artefactual-labs/a3m/packages/194315) because it includes all the dependencies needed (unar, 7z, ffmpeg, clamav, etc...).
+However, it is preferably to run a3m via our [Docker image](https://github.com/artefactual-labs/a3m/packages/194315) because it includes all the dependencies needed (unar, 7z, ffmpeg, clamav, etc...).

 <details>